-MSU Extension's mission is to "improve the lives of Montana citizens by providing unbiased research-based education and information that integrates learning, discovery and engagement to strengthen the social, economic and environmental well-being of individuals, families, and communities."
-Extension is led by Dr. Cody Stone, who was named the permanent executive director in August of 2018 after serving as the interim since July of 2017.
+MSU Extension's mission is to "improve the lives of Montana citizens by providing unbiased, research-based education and information that integrates learning, discovery and engagement to strengthen the social, economic and environmental well-being of individuals, families, and communities."
+Extension is led by Dr. Cody Stone, who was named the executive director in August 2018.
 Dr. Stone reports directly to President Waded Cruzado and both he and Dr. Bajwa are part of the President's Executive Council.

 Extension has always had a grassroots structure, with agents living and working across the state to ensure deep engagement with producers, families, businesses and communities.
-Extension also includes campus-based specialists who connect the university and Extension network with communities.
-Many projects are born directly from the challenges and desires of the state's people.
-Often, projects have tremendous impact locally, though from a quantitative viewpoint the impacts may not seem large on a federal level.
-For management and leadership purposes, the state is divided into three regions-East, Central and West-with department heads leading each region.

-Extension leverages Smith-Lever dollars with county contributions to support salaries and operational costs for Montana's 88 County and Reservation Extension Agents.
-State dollars, grants and other funding sources cover the expenses for the 54 campus-based specialists who translate applied research to deliver impactful programs to Montana's diverse demographics.
-Extension's main program areas are Ag and Natural Resources; Family and Consumer Sciences; 4-H Youth Development; and Community Development.
+Extension also includes campus-based specialists and associate specialists who bridge international, national, and state expertise to communities, state and federal agencies, and other stakeholder groups.
+Most projects are born directly from the challenges and desires of the state's people.
+Often, projects have tremendous local impact.
+Many are tightly linked with local, regional and national priorities from a diversity of supporting agencies.
+For management and leadership purposes, the state is divided into three regions-East, Central and West-with Extension department heads leading each region.
+Extension leverages Smith-Lever dollars with county contributions to support salaries and operational costs for Montana's 94 County and Reservation Extension Agents.
+State dollars, grants, and other funding sources cover the expenses for the 55 campus-based specialists and associate specialists who translate applied research to deliver impactful programs to Montana's diverse demographics.
+Extension's main program areas are Agriculture and Natural Resources, Family and Consumer Sciences, 4-H Youth Development, and Community Development.

-Many MSU faculty members have appointments that span teaching, research and outreach, with their FTE split between COA, MAES and Extension.
-Extension also has faculty in the College of Education, Health and Human Development, College of Nursing, and College of Letters and Science.
-Collectively, Hatch, Smith-Lever, State of Montana and county and local funding continue to allow MSU's faculty scientists to meet the changing needs of Montana, explore unique solutions to pressing questions, and solve global problems.
-These funds provide a foundation for COA/MAES and Extension to successfully compete for complimentary grant funding.
+Many MSU faculty members have appointments that span teaching, research and outreach, with their FTE split between COA, MAES, and Extension.
+Extension also has faculty in the College of Education, Health and Human Development, and the College of Letters and Science.
+Collectively, Hatch, Smith-Lever, State of Montana, and county and local funding continue to allow MSU's faculty to meet the changing needs of Montana, explore unique solutions to pressing questions, and solve global problems.
+These funds provide a foundation for COA/MAES and Extension to successfully compete for complementary grant funding.

-In 2018, MSU was selected in a competitive bid process to be the hosting institution for the Western Sustainable Agricultural Research and Education (SARE) program through Fall 2023.
+MSU continues its role as the hosting institution for the Western Sustainable Agricultural Research and Education (SARE) program.
 SARE is a USDA program that operates with competitive grants conducted cooperatively by farmers, ranchers, researchers and ag professionals to advance farm and ranch systems that are profitable, environmentally sound and good for communities.
 All SARE-funded projects are required to include research, education and outreach components in their design.

-Another distinction for Montana is being home to the most land-grant institutions of any state in the nation.
+Montana is home to the most land-grant institutions of any state in the nation.
 In addition to MSU, which is part of the original Morrill Act of 1862, there are seven tribal colleges that received the designation through the Elementary and Secondary Education Reauthorization Act of 1994.
-These institutions and their tribal affiliations are: Aaniiih Nakoda College (Gros Ventre and Assiniboine), Blackfeet Community College (Blackfeet), Chief Dull Knife College (Northern Cheyenne), Fort Peck Community College (Sioux and Assiniboine), Little Big Horn College (Crow), Salish Kootenai College (Bitterroot Salish and Pend d'Oreille, Kootenai of the Flathead Nation) and Stone Child College (Chippewa-Cree).
+These institutions and their tribal affiliations are: Aaniiih Nakoda College (Gros Ventre and Assiniboine), Blackfeet Community College (Blackfeet), Chief Dull Knife College (Northern Cheyenne), Fort Peck Community College (Sioux and Assiniboine), Little Big Horn College (Crow), Salish Kootenai College (Bitterroot Salish, Kootenai, and Pend d'Oreille Kootenai of the Flathead Nation) and Stone Child College (Chippewa-Cree).
 In addition, four of the reservations partner with MSU Extension through the Federally Recognized Tribal Extension Program (FRTEP).
 The Blackfeet, Flathead, Fort Belknap and Fort Peck reservations all have Extension agents who live and work in the community and perform duties much like county agents.
-The Northern Cheyenne reservation has an externally-funded Extension office.